OOAD-Semester-Project/android-app/README.md

 # Copy Once Paste Anywhere

-The is the GitHub repository of the Android application of our project.
-You can install this application using this [APK]() (Requires Android 9 or lower).
+The is the GitHub repository of the Android app of our project.
+You can install the [APK](https://github.com/OOAD-Semester-Project/android-app/blob/master/base.apk) on your Android smartphone and try it out! (*Requires Android 9 or lower*)

 Team Members
 ---